bitfocus/companion-module-studiocoast-vmix/HELP.md

 and if there is more than one parameter use "&" as a separator between them like this example:

 ***"SetOutput2 Value=Input&Input=3"***

+**t-bar function from a variable**

+When using a xkeys with a t-bar you'll notice a variable t-bar is set to use.
+This module can use that function, enable it in the instance config.
+You can create an offset incase the xkeys is not calibrated correctly.